 If you want to include BI Services in scans, check Include Discovery of BI Services in Scans.
 This checkbox is selected by default.
-For more information about BI Services, see Viewing BI Services.
+For more information about BI Services, see Viewing BI Services(see page 200).

 Discovered Instances Options

 Choose whether to Log into instances or not and the way you want IDERA SQL Inventory Manager to display the results